 Dangers of Refrigerant Gases

-Summer is here and most people are getting A/C tune-ups and check-ups to make sure their air conditioner will make it through the entire season at peak performance levels.
+Summer is here and most people are getting A/C tune-ups and check-ups to make sure their air conditioners will make it through the entire season at peak performance levels.

 A potential hazard when servicing air conditioners is the mishandling of refrigerant gases, which could cause severe irritation and frostbite if it comes in contact with your skin and eyes.
 Inhalation dangers also occur when oxygen levels in the air are reduced to 12-14% by displacement, causing symptoms of asphyxiation, loss of coordination, increased pulse rate, and deeper respiration.
 At high levels, cardiac arrhythmia may occur; however, high levels are rarely present in a residential setting.
 Further information on potential health hazards can be found at www.refrigerants.com.